gsoft-inc/wl-web-configs/docs/swc/configure-build.md

 We do not guarantee that your configuration transformers won't break after an update.
 It's your responsibility to keep them up to date with new releases.
 !!!

-The [predefined options](#3-set-predefined-options) are useful to quickly customize the [default build configuration](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/swc-configs/src/build.ts) of this library, but only covers a subset of an [SWC configuration](https://swc.rs/docs/configuration/swcrc).
+The [predefined options](#3-set-predefined-options) are useful to quickly customize the [default build configuration](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/swc-configs/src/build.ts) of `@workleap/swc-configs`, but only covers a subset of an [SWC configuration](https://swc.rs/docs/configuration/swcrc).
 If you need full control over the configuration, you can provide configuration transformer functions.
 Remember, **no locked in** :heart::v:.

-To view the default development configuration of this library, have a look at the [build.ts configuration file](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/swc-configs/src/build.ts) on Github.
+To view the default development configuration of `@workleap/swc-configs`, have a look at the [build.ts configuration file](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/swc-configs/src/build.ts) on Github.

 ### `transformers`